What to Get Stronger at Any Age? Embrace Strength Training!

 In fact, as early as your 30s, muscle loss (sarcopenia) naturally begins at a rate of about 3-8% per decade, with that rate accelerating after age 60.
 This loss of muscle can lead to reduced mobility, a higher risk of injury, and even unwanted weight gain.

 That’s why incorporating strength training into your routine is essential for maintaining independence, staying strong, and feeling your best as the years go by.
+In my humble opinion, it's a must for anyone over 50 years old!

 The Right Approach to Strength Training